Udhampur district: Military

 The Northern Command Headquarters of the Indian Army is based in Udhampur and consists of three Corps, the XIV, XV, and XVI.
 All units are deployed along the Line of Control in Kashmir, with the exceptions of the 39th Infantry Division, and the 2nd, 3rd, and 16th Independent Armored Brigades.

 Prior to Independence, Northern Command Headquarters was located at Rawalpindi, and was responsible for the defence of North West India.
 After Partition, the Command Headquarters was allocated to Pakistan.
 In India, a new headquarters designated as Western Command was located at Shimla to look after the Northern borders with Pakistan and some portions of Tibet.

 The need for a separate headquarters in the North was felt during First Kashmir War in 1948.
 The experience of wars in 1962, 1965 and 1971 reinforced the conviction that the Northern Theatre needed to be commanded by a headquarters at Shimla.
 The 1965 and 1971 Wars demonstrated that the area under General Officer Commanding-in-Chief Western Command was too vast for effective command.

 Accordingly, in 1971, duplicate headquarters with duplicated staff were set up at Shimla and Bhatinda.
 After 1971, Headquarter Northern Command was established at Udhampur, taking over responsibility for Jammu, Kashmir and Ladakh.

 It was decided in June 1972 to raise Northern Command at Udhampur, with two corps under it, to look after the defence of this region.
 This strength has now increased to three corps.
 Northern Command now controls this sensitive region of the country which covers the entire Union Territory of Jammu and Kashmir and contiguous portions of Punjab and Himachal Pradesh.

 The first GOC-in-C of Northern Command was Lt Gen PS Bhagat.
 The command has been in the operational mode since its inception.
 It saw a number of high and low-intensity operations.

 Troops of the Northern Command have been manning the highest battlefield in the world at the Siachen Glacier where the altitude of the posts varies from 15,000 to 23,000 ft.

 This command has played a crucial role in fighting against the proxy war that began in 1990.
-Over 18,000 terrorists have been killed, more than 80 tons of explosives and almost 40,000 weapons have been recovered.
+Over 18,000 militants have been killed, more than 80 tons of explosives and almost 40,000 weapons have been recovered.
 The command also took the onus of fencing the Line of Control to curtail the levels of infiltration and exfiltration.